Where Montréal Began

 Rising above Montréal's birthplace and recognized as an archaeological and historic site of national importance, Pointe-à-Callière has everything you could imagine to make you want to visit over and over again: from exhibitions to a multimedia show, a fun and interactive approach, festive gatherings, and in situ remains.
-It’s the perfect place to learn all about how Natives were the first people to come to the island of Montréal, and about their contact with French fur traders!
+It’s the perfect place to learn all about the life of First Peoples on the territory and their contact with French fur traders!

 Go underground to explore remains and artifacts unearthed during digs conducted before the Museum opened, along with a giant model and virtual historic figures.
-The Where Montréal Was Born exhibition will lead you through six centuries of history.
+The Crossroads Montréal exhibition will lead you through six centuries of history.

-In late August, follow in the footsteps of Montrealers of yore and do your shopping in Place Royale, at the 18th-Century Public Market, where you’ll find overflowing stalls, craftspeople, musicians, historic figures… and a Native encampment.
+In late August, follow in the footsteps of Montrealers of yore and do your shopping in Place Royale, at the 18th-Century Public Market, where you’ll find overflowing stalls, craftspeople, musicians, historic figures… and a First Nations encampment.

 Does someone in your family have what it takes to be an archaeologist?
 Bring the kids to the archeo-adventure workshop and pick up your trowels, whisks, and pencils!
 What do you think you’ll find?